hacraven/fizzbuzz/notes.md

     }

-and hopefully this works! you need to make sure that the 3 and 5 is first becasue it will break once the first true statement is found
+and hopefully this works! you need to make sure that the 3 and 5 is first becasue it will break once the first true statement is found.

     function fizzbuzz(){